Muzammil98/Redux-setup-guide-reactJS/readme.md

-## This is a walkthrough step-by-step guide to implement redux in your react.js projects
+## A step-by-step guide to use redux in your React.js projects

-Disclaimer: i am in any way shape or form not the maintainer for the libraries used in this, this is a basic walkthrough guide i created to provide a quick solution for everyone.
+Disclaimer: i am in any way shape or form not the maintainer for the libraries used in this, this is a basic walkthrough guide i created to provide a quick solution for everyone.If you have any issues, refer to the official docs for these libraries.
 Enjoy

 ### Table of contents:
 1. [Install Redux](#install-redux-libraries)